What to Wear Running: Checklist from a Run Coach

 Running Socks

-If the weather changes seasonally where you live, you will need thicker, warmer running socks for cold weather and more lightweight, thin socks for hot days.
+If the weather changes seasonally where you live, you will need thicker, warmer running socks for cold weather (such as wool socks).
+For hot weather, opt for more lightweight, thin socks.
 Some runners like to get low-ankle socks for hot weather running and long socks for the cold.
-I have some Merino wool running socks for cold wintery days in NYC and more lightweight ankle socks for hot summer days.

 Running Shirts

-For running shirts, choose moisture-wicking athletic tops that fit comfortably.
-Some runners prefer fitted shirts, while others prefer looser tops, so wear the styles that make you comfortable.
-The key is to get lightweight moisture-wicking materials for warmer weather and more insulated for cold weather runs.
-Avoid all-cotton shirts as they will hold moisture, and your sweat will end up bogging you down.
+For running shirts, choose moisture-wicking athletic tops that fit according to your personal preference.
+Some runners like fitted shirts, while others prefer looser tops, so wear the styles that make you comfortable.
+The key is to get lightweight moisture-wicking materials for warmer weather and more insulated materials like fleece or synthetic down for cold weather runs.

 Budget-Friendly Tip: As with running shoes, your running clothes do not have to be a specific brand.
 As long as the shirts are comfortable, moisture-wicking, and suited to the weather, that’s all you need.
 You can snag deals by buying shirts from last season and shopping at discount stores or outlets.